top of page

 This is normal.

-The community can keep you grounded when things feel uncertain.
+Building a community can keep you grounded when things feel uncertain.

 2. Get the Practical Foundations in Place

-• A clear contract and privacy policy
+• Creating clear contracts and privacy policies

-• Reliable supervision in place
+• Ensuring reliable supervision is in place

 3. Choose One or Two Directories and Focus Your Energy